frictionlessdata/frictionless-py/docs/development/contributing.md

 ## General Guidelines

 We use Github as a code and issues hosting platform.
 To report a bug or propose a new feature, please open an issue.
 For pull requests, we would ask you initially create an issue and then create a pull requests linked to this issue.
+If you'd like to write a tutorial, we recommend you first read this [how-to article](https://docs.google.com/document/d/1zbWMmIeU8DUwzGaEih0JGJ-DMGug5-2UksRN1x4fvj8/edit?usp=sharing) by Frictionless contributor Meyrele.

 ## Docs Contribution